Plan-V-Studio/.github/profile/README.md

 ## Top News

-> Posted on January 11, 2023
+> Posted on May 5, 2023

-**Plan-V Studio is about to open recruiting for spring 2023**
+**Plan-V Studio 2023 recruitment will begin soon!**

-We will post the registration form and access at a later date.
+We will post the registration form and access at 16:00:00 May 7, 2023 (GMT).

 We look forward to your joining us!